 - The Goldbergs had this with Adam and Barry discovering a scrambled porn channel, and it becomes something of a bonding experience until they try to find a way to "fix" it...

 - Referenced in Gaijin Smash.

-- Though the primary point seems to be the violence rather than the porn, in one Strong Bad Email Strong Bad, Coach Z, and Bubs watch a movie on scrambled cable.
+- Homestar Runner: Though the primary point seems to be the violence rather than the porn, in the Strong Bad Email "rated" Strong Bad, Coach Z, and Bubs watch an R-rated movie on scrambled cable.
 One line in the "movie" is a sexy-sounding female voice saying "Two underwears", implying that the porn is there nonetheless.

 - One episode of The Simpsons reveals Moe is too cheap to unscramble the porn channel at his bar.
 It turned out to be an advertisement for shoe inserts.